Under Weight

 Overview

 How do I know if I'm underweight?
-An underweight person is one, whose body weight is deemed insufficient to be healthy.
+An underweight person is one whose body weight is deemed insufficient to be healthy.
 Someone who is underweight is malnourished.
-If a person is underweight their body may not be getting the nutrients it needs to build healthy bones skin and hair.
+If a person is underweight, their body may not be getting the nutrients it needs to build healthy bones, skin and hair.
 Underweight or Malnutrition is an imbalance between the nutrients your body requires to function and the nutrients it receives.

 Causes

-Genetics inadequate nutrition absorption elevated metabolic rate or energy expenditure hunger (often brought on by poverty)
+Genetics, inadequate nutrition, absorption, elevated metabolic rate or energy expenditure, hunger (often brought on by poverty)

 Appetite-suppressing medications for physical or mental illness or eating disorder

-Anorexia nervosa can all contribute to underweight.
+Anorexia nervosa can contribute to being underweight.

-Several illnesses such as type 1 diabetes hyperthyroidism cancer and tuberculosis are linked to underweight individuals.
+Several illnesses, such as type 1 diabetes, hyperthyroidism, cancer and tuberculosis, are linked to underweight individuals.

 Individuals who suffer from gastrointestinal or liver issues might not properly absorb nutrients.